pandas-dev/pandas-blog/content/extension-arrays.md

 behind it and how it might affect you as a pandas user.
 Finally, we look at how extension arrays may shape the future of pandas.

+Extension Arrays are just one of the changes in pandas 0.24.0.
+See the [whatsnew][whatsnew] for a full changelog.

 ## The Motivation

 Pandas is built on top of NumPy.
 You could roughly define a Series as a wrapper